thinkst/canarytokens-docs/docs/guide/kubeconfig-token.md

   name: k8s-prod-cluster
 ```

-This flag essentially asks `kubectl` to silently skip TLS verification and doesn't not hinder the working of the Canarytoken.
+This flag essentially asks `kubectl` to silently skip TLS verification and does not hinder the working of the Canarytoken.
 When converted to base64 now, it will contain less than 10000 characters and will still alert you when used.